ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 If you want to make changes to the data, you are responsible for handling the persistence.
 If you do not call the save method in the repository, the changes will not be persisted.

-You also have the choice to update the aggregates using self written queries.
+You also have the choice to update the aggregates using self-written queries.
 Like I already mentioned, these queries are executed directly on the database, without the use of an abstraction like Hibernate.
 Updating the data is done by calling the save method on the repository of the aggregate.

 Because Spring Data JDBC does not contain a persistence context like Spring Data JPA, it does not know which part of the aggregate is updated.
 Therefore it will update the aggregate root and delete all the referenced entities and save them all again.
-This has as a downside that sometimes entities will be deleted and inserted event if they were not updated, which could be a waste of resources.
+As a downside, entities will sometimes be deleted and inserted even if they were not updated, which could be a waste of resources.
 The big advantage is that you are sure that the entire entity will be up to date after saving the aggregate.

 ##### Examples

-If we want to change the colors of all colors of a same type like we did in the example of Spring Data JPA.
+Suppose we want to change the colors of all colors of a same type like we did in the example of Spring Data JPA.

 You can do it like example 2 of Spring Data JPA.